 Use Music to enjoy music stored on iPhone as well as music streamed over the Internet, including the live worldwide station Beats 1.
-With an optional Apple Music membership, listen to millions of tracks and connect with your favorite artists.
+With an optional Apple Music membership, listen to millions of tracks, recommended by music experts.

 Note: You need a Wi-Fi or cellular connection to stream Apple Music, Radio, and Connect content.
 In some cases an Apple ID is also required.
 Services and features are not available in all areas, and features may vary by area.
 Additional charges may apply when using a cellular connection.